bahrus/xtal-pattern/README.md

 <xtal-pattern href="path/to/my-component.html">
 ```

 xtal-pattern will autogenerate a Polymer web component with name "my-component."
-It will look for tokens of the form:  {{xyz}} or {{!xyz}} and automatically declare a property with that name.
+It will look for tokens of the form:  {{xyz}}  automatically declare a property with that name.

-To specify specific settings for the property, then for one instance of the property, use notation as follows:
+To specify specific settings for the property, use notation as demmonstrated below:

 ```html
 <div>{{entity|type:String, reflectToAttribute: true, observer:'onPropsChange'}}</div>